CIDS-484-Spring-2022/BrendenFerkans/README.md

 Where to go from here:

 In the code is the start of the file transfering system.
 So far only the barebones code for the behind the scenes is there.
-I plan to get a basic version of it up and running before making it all fancy with previews and erro checking and hashing along with server/folder selecting.
+I plan to get a basic version of it up and running before making it all fancy with previews and error checking and hashing along with server/folder selecting.